Ennarea: Rise and peak of power

 It appears that since the late 14th century (around the same time when Kaffa was founded in the south) Ennarea gained nominal independence from its northern neighbor, although it remained in close contact with it.
 While Damot was soon annexed by the Ethiopian Empire Ennarea developed to the most important kingdom of the non-Muslim south, replacing Damot as one of the biggest gold and slave mines and degrading Kaffa and Bosa to tributaries.
 By the reign of Yeshaq I (early 15th century) Ennarea is attested to have been a tributary of the empire, although it seems likely that it had been so already since the campaigns of emperor Amda Seyon 100 years earlier.
 In a song dedicated to Yeshaq it is stated that Ennarea had to pay a tribute to the empire in the form of gold, slaves and cattle.

-Decline, fall and aftermath
+Decline, fall, and aftermath

-Between 1578 and 1586, the Borana Oromo invaded the Gibe region, eventually conquering the territory from around Ennarea to the Blue Nile.
+Between 1578 and 1586, the Borana Oromo reconquered the Gibe region, eventually taking the territory from around Ennarea to the Blue Nile.
 During this period of war the Oromo formed a new federation, known as Sadacha.
 It was the Sadacha who would continue to wage war against Ennarea for the next 130 years.
-In 1588 the Oromo invaded Ennarea.
+In 1588 the Oromo took over Ennarea.
 It was probably this invasion that triggered the Ennarean wish to convert to Christianity.
 In the same year, emperor Sarsa Dengel pushed south of the Nile, into Ennarea, to bring Christianity.
 Although Ennarea lost the land between the main Gibe river and Gibe Ennarea due to another Sadacha attack in 1594 it managed to expand north.